Ontario, Canada • Complete 2025 Guide

 Engine Bay

-A clean engine bay suggests good maintenance.
-A simple degreasing can make a significant difference in buyer perception.
+A clean engine bay suggests good maintenance for example.
+Simple degreasing contrasts importantly with buyer perception.

 Document Your Vehicle's Condition